therustmonk/tsng2/README.md

 ## TSNG2

-Minimal TypeScript + Angular 2 Project
+Minimal Boilerplate with TypeScript + Angular 2 (+ Electron optional)

 Use it to bootstrap your project.